GoSecure/gophish-cli/README.md

 ## Configuration

-To begin, you will need the API key found in the [Settings page](https://gophish.gitbooks.io/user-guide/content/documentation/changing_user_settings.html#changing-your-password--updating-settings).
+You need the API key found in the [Settings page](https://gophish.gitbooks.io/user-guide/content/documentation/changing_user_settings.html#changing-your-password--updating-settings).

 Then run `cp config.default.py config.py` and edit the `config.py` file using your favourite text editor.